This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Hypothermia treatment uses cooling to lower a baby’s body temperature from the normal 98.6 degrees to 92.3 degrees.
 This lower temperature is maintained for about 72 hours.
 The treatment can be used in any newborn suspected of having suffered brain damage during birth.

 Depending on the symptoms of the brain damage in an infant, medications may be a part of the treatment plan.
-For instance, seizures may be the result of brain damage and can be treated with anti-seizure medications like benzodiazepines.
-Babies are also sometimes given diuretic medications, which increase urine production.
-These help to reduce the buildup of fluids in the body.
+For instance, seizures may be the result of brain damage and can be treated with anti-seizure medications.

 For children who will live with the consequences of infant brain damage over the long-term, various types of therapy can help treat symptoms.
 When there are physical symptoms of brain damage, for instance, physical therapy can help a child learn to move more easily and may reduce pain.

 A therapist may help a child learn how to use the bathroom, perform typical hygiene practices, use pencils or tablets, learn how to eat without assistance, and other ordinary tasks that most of us take for granted.
 These therapists can also help children learn how to use adaptive equipment like wheelchairs.

 Many children with brain damage caused in infancy will grow up to have cognitive deficits or learning disabilities.
 However, these do not have to hold them back, and educational interventions, especially applied early, can help them catch up to their peers.

 Infant brain damage treatment depends on individual factors with each child.
 When brain damage is immediately recognizable, quick interventions like surgery or hypothermic treatment can help.
 When it is not so obvious and only appears as developmental symptoms later, various types of therapeutic treatment can help a child recover.

 If your child is struggling because of brain damage, know that there are treatment options that can help.
 Also, know that if someone was responsible for your child’s brain damage because of medical malpractice, you have options to seek compensation.
 An experienced malpractice lawyer can help you file a lawsuit and get the compensation your child needs.